innogames/serveradmin/docs/python-api.rst

         Return the number of servers that where returned.
 This will fetch all results, use ``count()`` if you just want the number but not any results.

-    .. method:: augment(*augmentations)

-        This will augment the query set by additional attributes.
-See :ref:`python-api-augmenting`

     .. method:: restrict(*attrs)